Raise More Money with this Medical Crowdfunding Guide

 Start raising funds for medical expenses today

 In the blink of an eye, anyone can be touched by an unexpected accident or devastating illness.
 And a medical crisis is made worse when it becomes a financial crisis.
 With medical fundraising through GoFundMe, you can quickly receive the support you need to deal with the challenges of a sudden illness or accident.
-Our free fundraising model and best-in-class Customer Happiness agents are just two reasons why GoFundMe is the leader in online fundraising.
+Our fundraising model and best-in-class Customer Happiness agents are just two reasons why GoFundMe is the leader in online fundraising.
 If you haven’t already, sign up to create your medical fundraiser today.